-- The City is receiving \$400,000 over 4 years in Lead Hazard Control funds.
+- The Johnstown Housing Authority received \$4,369,504 in its FY 2023 Capital Fund Grant. - The City is receiving \$400,000 over 4 years in Lead Hazard Control funds.
 The funds will be used for lead hazard mitigation in combination with the City's Owner-Occupied and First-Time Homebuyer Housing Rehabilitation programs. - The City is receiving a Brownfield grant for \$600,000 over 4 years from the EPA to address petroleum and other hazards.

-If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe public owned land or property located within the jurisdiction that may be used to address the needs identified in the plan